 What can the athlete do?

-Apply ice or cold therapy to reduce pain and inflammation.
+Apply the PRICE principles of protection, rest, ice, compression, and elevation.
+Ice or cold therapy to reduce pain and inflammation.
 Ice should not be applied directly to the skin but in a wet tea towel.
 Commercially available hot and cold packs are often more convenient.
 Cold therapy can be applied for 10 minutes every hour for the first 24 to 48 hours if the tendon is painful or inflamed.
-Later on after the acute stage heat may be more beneficial.
+Later on, after the acute stage, heat may be more beneficial.

 What can a sports injury professional or doctor do?